How do I start?

 Are you mainly targeting teenagers?
-Then you could use bright colours.
-However, those colours won’t work if you’re targeting an audience of older people.
+Then you could use bright colors.
+However, those colors won’t work if you’re targeting an audience of older people.

-It is in other words better to first look for the identity of your products before taking decisions about photography.
+It is, in other words, better to first look for the identity of your products before making decisions about photography.

 Styles of photography

 We are all proud of the products we are selling, so our products deserve to shine on our webshops.
 But which sort of pictures make them stand out?